orkes-io/docs/docs/reference-docs/operators/do-while.md

 | *          | Any state can be stored here if the loopCondition does so.
 For example, **storage** will exist if loopCondition is **if ($.LoopTask['iteration'] <= 10) {$.LoopTask.storage = 3; true } else {false}**. |

 :::note
-* Domain or isolation group execution is unsupported
+* Domain or isolation group execution is unsupported.
 * Nested DO_WHILE is unsupported.
-However, we can achieve a similar functionality as the DO_WHILE task supports SUB_WORKFLOW as a loopOver task
+However, we can achieve a similar functionality as the DO_WHILE task supports SUB_WORKFLOW as a loopOver task.
-* Since loopOver tasks will be executed in a loop inside the scope of a parent, the do-while task may not work as expected if it includes branching that crosses outside the DO_WHILE task
+* Since loopOver tasks will be executed in a loop inside the scope of a parent, the do-while task may not work as expected if it includes branching that crosses outside the DO_WHILE task.
-* Branching inside the loopOver task is supported
+* Branching inside the loopOver task is supported.
 :::
-*
 ## Examples

 <Tabs>